Inspirational Bicycle Quotes

 ~ Irina Dunn, 1970.

 Variations of this quote have been around almost as long as the bicycle itself.
 An earlier form is: "God needs a man like a fish needs a bicycle."
-Or is that the other way around?
 Try making a fun quote yourself.
-Here's the formula:
+Here's the formula: A needs B like C needs a bicycle.
+Send us your quote and we'll display them here.

 ~ Mark Twain, Taming the Bicycle.
 1884